luontola/html-utils/README.md

-# HTML Utilities for Node.js
+# Esko's HTML Utils

-This project contains a couple utilities for writing and testing HTML.
+This project contains a couple utilities for writing and testing HTML in JavaScript/Node.js.

 These utilities are not available on npm, but they are meant to be copy-pasted into your project.
 They come complete with unit tests, so they can be evolved to fit your project's needs.